Alexander-Meldrum/movie_and_series_data/README.md

 'profit_percent' was chosen over 'budget' or 'revenue' since it is not affected by inflation.

-Data was split with a 80-20% split between training and test.
+Data was split with a 80-20% between training and test.

 # Exploratory data analysis
 ![Screenshot](Post-clean_vote_average_distribution.png)